-The dual lamp (red and cool white) map lights are powered by the "MAP LTS" switch on the helm switch panel (See fig. 3.50.3).
-The switch on the helm switch panel is a three position switch which allows for red or white lighting selection (Figure 3.50.3).
+The dual lamp (red & white) map light directly above the console is powered by the "MAP LTS" switch on the helm switch panel (See fig. 2.24.1).
+The switch on the helm switch panel is a three position switch which allows for red or white lighting selection (Figure 3.47.1).